pixelnest/presskit.html/README.md

 There's a small trick to know: if you provide one (or both) of these zips in your `images/` folder, **presskit.html** will just copy it directly, instead of overriding it.
 This is nice, because it allows you to provide a more complete (and heavy) zip.
 In this archive, you can, for example, put bigger gifs, images, artworks, or even videos.

 That's purely optional, and most products or games won't need a specially crafted archive. 😉

-### Favicon

-If a `favicon.ico` is found in the `images/` folder of a `data.xml`, it will be used as the favicon of this HTML page.
-It will not be exported in the `images.zip`, nor visible in the images gallery.

 ## Migration Guide